The stress-free dream team Me and my Business

 Despite this encouraging reaction,challenges of transport and equipment remained and the business was not able to cover all clients.

 The couple now target corporate entities for massage sessions but business is slow.
 Whenever a company is unable to sign up, employees group themselves together and sign up for stress relief and pampering.
+The cannabis products that are used to fight stress and anxiety, and this is not just a regular product because it is obtained from safe solvent extractors.

 Because of lack of equipment and their drive to expand, Self Craft needs funding, something which remains an on-going challenge.